 - Najib is given an A+ for performance since last polls.
 Prime Minister Datuk Seri Najib Tun Razak has performed well since the last general election, said Umno veteran Tun Daim Zainuddin.

 - MCA president Datuk Seri Dr Chua Soi Lek is regarded as a leader who has bravely spoken up for the interest of the community said Umno veteran Tun Daim Zainuddin.

 - The action by Prime Minister Datuk Seri Najib Razak in apologising on behalf of Barisan Nasional (BN) for its mistakes, including its dismal performance in the 2008 general election, reflected the party’s humility, said Deputy Prime Minister Tan Sri Muhyiddin Yassin.

-Najib have been going around apologizing (why now?) but the fact is we rather see a real action for the future than apology for the past, bygone actions.
+Najib has been going around apologizing (why now?) but the fact is we rather see a real action for the future than an apology for the past, bygone actions.

 With NFC mess and 1Care seemed to be quite down for now (but not over), there seems to be other mess creeping in.
 The proposed RM7.1 billion highway project is one and this seems to be one-notch over all those lopsided highway contracts of the past:-

 Critics have also questioned the logic of awarding the project to Europlus which has no experience in highway construction.
 Although the original length of the West Coast Expressway was 215.8km, critics claim another 100km do not justify an additional RM4 billion.

 “The A-G is also questioning why the concessionaire is getting 70 per cent of the toll revenue when it should be a 70:30 agreement, with the government getting 70 per cent since it is footing the cost of the project,” said another source.